FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 After successfully building a blockchain network that does not rely on the tars console, this section describes how to scale up the rpc, gateway, and node。

 ### 5.1 Scaling the RPC / Gateway service (without relying on the tars console)
-Take the RPC / Gateway service of the Pro version FISCO BCOS alliance chain as an example to help users master the service expansion of the Pro version FISCO BCOS blockchain without relying on the tars console.。
+Take the RPC / Gateway service of the Pro version FISCO BCOS alliance chain as an example to help users master the service expansion of the Pro version FISCO BCOS blockchain without relying on the tars console。

 #### 5.1.1.
 Modify the expansion configuration

-For more information about the capacity expansion configuration of the blockchain node service, see the capacity expansion template 'conf / config' of 'BcosBuilder'.-node-rpc-example.toml ', the specific configuration steps are as follows:
+For more information about how to configure blockchain node service expansion, see the expansion template 'conf / config-node-rpc-example.toml' of 'BcosBuilder'.
+The specific configuration steps are as follows:

 ```shell
 # Enter the operation directory